wfbradley/snpko/README.md

 Then to build and install the dependencies for this repo itself, run:

 ```
+cd snpko
-sudo snpko/install.sh
+sudo install.sh
 ```
 Optionally, to enable the module to halt the machine, see [Halting on Completion](#halting-on-completion).

 Other **Linux** installs should be similar.